 Visionaries don’t hold anything sacred.
-Certainly, they don’t classify concepts, people or circumstances into bad or good files but look into future and are torch bearers of progress without any sense of entitlement.
+Indeed, they don’t classify concepts, people, or circumstances into bad or good files but look into the future and are torchbearers of progress without any sense of entitlement.

-Great strategists live in the future, they consume, learn and extract the essential to recognise the wave of change.
-They assimilate the latest news across many industries that influence people’s social, financial interests and behaviours.
+Great strategists live in the future; they consume, learn, and extract the essential to recognize the change wave.
+They assimilate the latest news across many industries that influence people’s social, financial interests, and behaviors.
 They can notice complicated cultural shifts and simplify the concepts.
 A good strategist builds a compelling narrative and generates excitement.
-Their rhetoric is founded in adaptation, remodelling, reshaping, a metamorphosis simply what the future will look like.
+Their rhetoric is founded in adaptation, remodeling, reshaping, a metamorphosis only what the future will look like.

-Adapting this mindset is the most critical step in being a brilliant strategist.
-Develop the attitude; solutions will materialise.
+Adopting this mindset is the most critical step in being a brilliant strategist.
+Develop the attitude; solutions will materialize.

 How do you habituate this constructive view?

-1- Observe the cultural transformation.
+1- Observe cultural transformation.
 For example, the institutions are no longer the authority.
-The emergence of peer to peer transaction in the financial industry to self-help and pursuit of individuality are the wave of change that will significantly affect the future.
+The emergence of peer to peer transactions in the financial industry to self-help and pursuit of individuality is the wave of change that will significantly affect the future.

 4- Develop a daily routine and incorporate technology resources for efficiency and an increase in productivity.
-Subscribe to a daily analysis of your line of interests.
+Subscribe to daily analysis of your line of interests.
 Look into sub-culture news and controversial ideas that are infiltrating the mainstream conversation.
 Connect with people to share and gain different views and perspectives.
 Visit museums and galleries, follow influencers.
-As for efficiency, use apps to stream your social media, explore and receive real-time headlines of news.
+As for efficiency, use apps to stream your social media, explore, and receive real-time news headlines.

 On a final note, brushing past fixed ideas, listening attentively with an ability to understand and re-imagine the world are the keys to becoming a great strategist.